mccarthysean/mccarthysean.github.io/_posts/2020-11-08-timescale-dash-flask-part-2.md

 Don't worry about the `__init__.py` file--it's just there so Python (and you) know the folder is part of the package.

-Part 3 will go into more depth on the Dash layout and callbacks, so for now let's just setup the basics.
+[Part 3]({% post_url 2020-11-11-timescale-dash-flask-part-3 %}) goes into more depth on the Dash layout and callbacks, so for now let's just setup the basics.

 First, `layout.py`, which for now will just contain a Bootstrap navigation bar inside a Bootstrap container: